Procedure for the Identification of Residential College Masters

 3. The Provost sends a letter to the students in each residential college with a forthcoming vacancy soliciting nominations for the mastership of that college and asking that nominations be directed to the college Committee.

-4. The Associate Provost for Undergraduate Education and the Director of Residential Colleges meet with each college Committee to discuss the mastership and the process to be followed.
+4. The Associate Provost for Undergraduate Education, Executive Director of Residential Services and/or the Director of Residential Academic Initiatives meet with each college Committee to discuss the mastership and the process to be followed.
 The Committee consults the general college community regarding specific qualifications for the mastership of that college and seek the names of prospects for them.
-The Committee's discussions of individual prospects are to be confidential and no prospective masters should be contacted regarding their interest in the position.
+The Committee’s discussions of individual prospects are to be confidential and no prospective masters should be contacted regarding their interest in the position.
 The Committee is encouraged to consult regularly with the Associate Provost for Undergraduate Education regarding the progress of its search.

 5. Following its review of nominations received -- including nominations generated by the Committee itself -- the Committee presents to the Associate Provost for Undergraduate Education a report recommending no fewer than twelve faculty (unranked) who are considered to be appropriate for further consideration for the mastership.
 The report briefly describes the reasons each person is included on this list.

 6. After reviewing the Committee’s report, the Provost’s Office contacts those persons on the list deemed to be viable prospects to advise them that they have been identified as a possible master and to urge them to meet with the college’s Committee to explore this possibility.

 7. After the Provost’s Office has contacted the prospects, the Committee meets with each prospect to discuss the mastership.

 8. Following the meetings with the prospects, the Committee submits to the Associate Provost for Undergraduate Education a report on the discussions with the prospects.
 The report identifies the strengths and weaknesses of each of the prospects, but the report does not rank the prospects.